ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 I hope that reading the below will help you

-understand a bit more about how counselling models can sometimes be 'horses
+understand a bit more about how helping models can sometimes be 'horses

 for courses'.
 Some models are simply not recommended for some troubles,

 whilst others absolutely are.
-So if you really like your therapist but
+So if you really like your chosen helper but

 they are not used to working in an identified appropriate and helpful model